Annex B: High Line Speed Inspection System (HLIS) - Beef

 In order to accredit an employee as a "trimmer" the operator shall demonstrate that the following conditions are met:

-- The accredited trimmers are employees who are trained and accredited as proficient in the detection and sanitary removal of dressing non conformances and Category I trimmable pathological conditions (TPCs) within the Other Carcass Defects (OCD) category.
+- The accredited trimmers are employees who are trained and accredited as proficient in the detection and sanitary removal of dressing non conformances and trimmable pathological conditions (TPCs) within the Other Carcass Defects (OCD) category.

 - The operator takes full responsibility for the training/re-training of accredited trimmers as well as for testing for proficiency as per the CFIA HLIS training program criteria.